sabastiaan/dezyneDocs/README.md

 I heavily suggest using git, go ahead and pull your dezyne code onto your machine.

-You are now in your code directory with a bunch of dzn files and nother else.
+You are now in your code directory with a bunch of dzn files.
 This is the place where you might start using the make file found in their tutorials.
-However in the repository I have a slightly altered Makefile which keeps things a bit more clean.
+However in this repository there is a slightly altered Makefile which keeps things cleaner.

 #### Why should we use makefiles?
-Makefiles can been as generators of a bunch of commands that deal with setting up everything so you can compile with just a single command
-.
-Which is something that shouldn't be taken for granted!
-You can just copy the file in this repository and place it into the root of your project.
+Makefiles can been as generators of a bunch of shell commands that deal with setting up everything so you can compile with just a single command.
+Which is something that shouldn't be taken for granted!!!
+Copy your desired makefile into the root of your directory.
+Make files are required to be named ```[M/m]akefile``` and can be invoked with ```make <command>```.
+It is customary the invoking make without any command should build your executable (and all of that what it requires to do so).

 The Dezyne makefile contains a few commands